Rounding: Double rounding

 Rounding a number twice in succession to different levels of precision, with the latter precision being coarser, is not guaranteed to give the same result as rounding once to the final precision except in the case of directed rounding.
-For instance rounding 9.46 to one decimal gives 9.5, and then 10 when rounding to integer using rounding half to even, but would give 9 when rounded to integer directly.
+For instance, rounding 9.46 to the nearest tenth gives 9.5, and then 10 when rounding to the nearest integer using rounding half to even, but would give 9 when rounded directly using the same method.
 Borman and Chatfield discuss the implications of double rounding when comparing data rounded to one decimal place to specification limits expressed using integers.

 In Martinez v.
 Allstate and Sendejo v.
 Farmers, litigated between 1995 and 1997, the insurance companies argued that double rounding premiums was permissible and in fact required.
 The US courts ruled against the insurance companies and ordered them to adopt rules to ensure single rounding.

 Some computer languages and the IEEE 754-2008 standard dictate that in straightforward calculations the result should not be rounded twice.
-This has been a particular problem with Java as it is designed to be run identically on different machines, special programming tricks have had to be used to achieve this with x87 floating point.
-The Java language was changed to allow different results where the difference does not matter and require a strictfp qualifier to be used when the results have to conform accurately; strict floating point has been restored in Java 17.
+This has been a particular problem with Java, as it is designed to be run identically on different machines; special programming tricks have had to be used to achieve this with x87 floating point.
+The Java language was changed to allow different results where the difference does not matter and require a strictfp qualifier to be used when the results have to conform accurately; strict floating point was restored in Java 17.

 In some algorithms, an intermediate result is computed in a larger precision, then must be rounded to the final precision.
 Double rounding can be avoided by choosing an adequate rounding for the intermediate computation.
 This consists in avoiding to round to midpoints for the final rounding (except when the midpoint is exact).
 In binary arithmetic, the idea is to round the result toward zero, and set the least significant bit to 1 if the rounded result is inexact; this rounding is called sticky rounding.
 Equivalently, it consists in returning the intermediate result when it is exactly representable, and the nearest floating-point number with an odd significand otherwise; this is why it is also known as rounding to odd.
 A concrete implementation of this approach, for binary and decimal arithmetic, is implemented as Rounding to prepare for shorter precision.